Red Randall Series

 The Red Randall series was a 1940s, boys war adventure series by R. Sidney Bowen.
-Like the Dave Dawson War Adventure Series the series pertained to World War II specifically the Pacific Theatre of the war.
-The main character, Red Randall serves throughout the book series as a military aviator.
+Like the Dave Dawson War Adventure Series, this series pertained to World War II, specifically the Pacific Theatre of the war.
+The main character, Red Randall, serves throughout the book series as a military aviator.
 The books contain frequent deviation from history, such as a Fifth Column Japanese base on the Hawaiian Islands, during the air raid on Pearl Harbor.